IBM/ibm-cloud-reference-architectures/README.md

 > 1. Make sure you are connected to the VPN
 > 2. Delete the `terraform.tfstate` file
 > 3. Re-run the `terraform apply` command

+> We are working on an air gapped install of developer tools from within the private VPC network for Management Cluster.

 ## Configure VPN